NyanSatan/Anya/README.md

 * @axi0mX - for the idea of replacing USB handler (used in **ipwndfu**)
 * @pimskeks and other people behind **libimobiledevice** project - for **libirecovery**
 * @P5_2005 - for a lot of tests on the devices that I don't have
+* chenurn - for Palma_1c/A0 bring-up tests
+* People behind **pongoOS** - for SEP AES decryption algorithm
 * dellaquila.federica (that's Instagram handle) - for the mascot
-* People behind **pongoOS** - for SEP AES decryption algorithm

 ## Legacy credits